kekellyu/legsim/README.md

-# 🦿 Human–Exoskeleton Gait Synchronization
+# 🦿 Human–Exoskeleton Gait Model Integration

-A simulation framework that integrates a musculoskeletal human model (MyoLeg) with an 18-DOF wearable exoskeleton in MuJoCo for synchronized gait coordination.
-This system supports personalized gait analysis and exoskeleton design through reinforcement learning, tendon coupling, and modular control.
+This repository provides the model integration of a musculoskeletal human (MyoLeg) and an 18-DOF exoskeleton in the MuJoCo simulation environment.
+This framework forms the structural foundation for human–robot gait synchronization, enabling personalized exoskeleton simulation through tendon-based coupling and parameter scaling.

 ---

-## 🧠 Overview
+## 🧠 What It Does

-This project enables personalized human–robot interaction simulation by:
-- Scaling the musculoskeletal model to match anthropometric parameters
-- Coupling human and exoskeleton models via tendons
+- Combines MyoSuite's musculoskeletal human model (`myoleg`) with a custom exoskeleton model
-- Simulating double-pendulum gait dynamics
-- Using reinforcement learning (DEPRL) and predictive control (DDPC)
-- Supporting virtual prototyping for rehabilitation exoskeletons
+- Binds anatomical joint sites using tendons to enable interactive, coordinated movement
+- Allows parametric scaling based on human anthropometric data
+- Generates multiple model configurations
+- Outputs XML models for use in control training (see [`legcontrol`](https://github.com/kekellyu/legcontrol))

 ---

-## 📁 File Descriptions
+## 📁 File/Folder Descriptions

 | File/Folder | Description |
 |-------------|-------------|